-Alongside the support of the Editorial Board, the Editor will work closely with an editorial office to keep track of manuscripts and the peer review process to ensure that authors receive a timely service, and they will be supported by the Membership Engagement team within the RCR to deliver and develop the journal strategy, making sure that both the educational and profile raising remits are delivered.
+Alongside the support of the Editorial Board, the Editor will work closely with an editorial office to keep track of manuscripts and the peer-review process to ensure that authors receive a timely service, and they will be supported by the Marketing and Digital team within the RCR to deliver and develop the journal strategy, making sure that both the educational and profile raising remits are delivered.

 Not just for our members!

 The Journal is respected around the world, and the content isn’t only relevant to radiologists.
 As the Editor, you will be expected to identify articles of interest to the wider health and even lay population, working with experienced media professionals drawing out key messages to stimulate discussion of topical radiology issues.

 The role of Editor represents an opportunity to be a real leader in the field – don’t miss your chance to get involved with this hugely rewarding area of RCR work.